Prithism/Dev-Atlas-/readme.md

 | Who mentors ML juniors in Kolkata? | Mentor/educator network |
 | Show Jadavpur developer network | University alumni cluster |

-These three queries are also available as quick-launch buttons in the UI and execute against the live backend.
-If the backend is unavailable, the UI now shows the failure instead of masking it with canned demo results.
+These are the recommended smoke-test queries for the live backend.
+If the backend is unavailable, the UI shows the failure instead of masking it with canned demo results.

 ---

 ## Architecture

 ```
-Browser (3D force-graph)
+Browser (force-graph)
         │
-        │ POST /query   GET /  GET /*.js  GET /*.css
+        │ GET /            GET /*.js  GET /*.css
+        │ GET /graph       — landing view, full atlas, no LLM
+        │ POST /query      — focused view, 4-agent pipeline
         ▼
 ┌──────────────────────────────────────────────┐
 │              FastAPI  (atlas/main.py)         │